Posted by on June 30, 2014 in Blog

 In the series, he reluctantly ends his self-imposed exile and returns to his country for his nephew’s wedding where he and his...Read more

 Posted by on June 19, 2014 in Blog

 Posted by on June 17, 2014 in Blog

 In light of his recent passing, we want to take this time to share how exceptional and dear Casey Kasem was to the heart of the Arab American community.
 Best known for his radio countdown show American Top 40, disc jockey and radio personality Casey Kasem was born in Detroit, Michigan in 1932 to Lebanese immigrants.

 More than an entertainer, AAI President James Zogby reflects, “Casey is more than the most recognized voice of his generation, what he said mattered.
 He inspired us to be positive, to strive for...Read more

 Posted by Margaret Lowry on June 13, 2014 in Blog

 Posted by on June 12, 2014 in Blog

 Ralph Nader was born in 1934 in Connecticut to parents who had immigrated to the U.S. from Zahle, Lebanon.
 Nader’s parents’ Arab heritage played an influential role in his formation.
 Growing up, Ralph was taught Arabic proverbs to instruct every aspect of his life and engrain in him strong values of social justice and respect.
 Ralph was brought up not only with his parents’ cultural heritage, but also with their outspoken political minds.
-Mr. Nader opened a bakery and restaurant in Connecticut where, as Ralph says, ‘for a dime you got a cup of coffee...Read more
+Mr. Nader opened a bakery and restaurant in Connecticut where, as Ralph says, ‘for a dime...Read more

 Posted by on June 11, 2014 in Blog